RKerur2910/Machine-Learning-Projects/Mini Project/README.md

 Create a clustering model to credit card categorize the dataset into appropriate cluster.
-This case requires to develop a customer segmentation to define marketing strategy.
-The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
+This case requires to develop a customer segmentation to define marketing strategy. </br> The sample Dataset summarizes the usage behavior of about 9000 active credit card holders during the last 6 months.
 The file is at a customer level with 18 behavioral variables.

-Column Description:
+Column Description:</br>
 • CUSTID : Identification of Credit Card holder (Categorical)
 • BALANCE : Balance amount left in their account to make purchases
 • BALANCEFREQUENCY : How frequently the Balance is updated, score between 0